JoseACortes/USDASummer2025/reasearchDiary/1_ThoughtsOnTheFirstStep.md

 My idea is to input everything except the soil and air the final script will just let you do sectioned soil with the relevant tallies given a soil composition function.

+05/01/2025
+Have some extra time to work on this, i need to skip the gui and just make a script that will generate the mcnp code.

+05/02/2025

+Im going to give the scripts from this step the id: 000000XX

+05/06/2025

+I have the scripts generated, Im not completely sure i made the right density calculations.
+I need to consult with galina.

+next todo: add tallies to the make_mcnp function